amidaware/trmm-docs/docs/security.md

 # Security

-If you think that you have found a security vulnerability in Tactical RMM, please disclose it to us via our security e-mail address at **security@amidaware.com**.
+If you believe you have found a real, exploitable security vulnerability in Tactical RMM, report it to **security@amidaware.com**.

+Do not send low-effort, speculative, automated, or AI-generated reports.
+Paying $20 a month for ChatGPT does not make you a security researcher, and “an attacker with access to the RMM can use the RMM to do bad things” is not a vulnerability.

+Reports that describe intended functionality, require existing admin/RMM access, or fail to show real security impact will be ignored.
+Repeated garbage reports may result in your emails being blocked and your access to our services being restricted.

-Please do not make vulnerabilities public without notifying us and giving us at least 3 days to respond.
+Do not publicly disclose vulnerabilities or alleged vulnerabilities without first coordinating with us and receiving our approval to disclose.

-If you are going to write about Tactical RMM's security, please get in touch, so we can make sure that all claims are correct.